prom-racing-ntua/P23-DV/ROS_Workspace/README.md

 ## Dependencies
 Each package needs some dependencies installed.
 You can find these in the folders of the packages.
 Later, a script will be provided installing everything needed to run DV.

-The P23 System is running using Ubuntu 20.04 as its OS and ROS2 Foxy as the ROS disto.
+The P23 System is running using Ubuntu 22.04 as its OS and ROS2 Humble as the ROS distro.

 ## Build
 To build the P23 project, run the colcon build command while your current working directory is this folder.